 In the middle of the garden is a very Japanese-looking bridge.
 It’s an especially popular location for photos.
 Not far from this main bridge is a gazebo-style shelter.

 A short walk from the shelter, between there and the exit, is the Japanese-style building where tea ceremonies take place.
-You can’t normally go in the building, but you can usually get a peek inside.
+You can’t normally go inside the building, but you can usually get a peek inside.
 It’s worth taking a look.
 There are rooms inside with authentic tatami floors (which is common in Japanese homes instead of carpeting).

 If you’ve ever been to Japan, or lived there, you’ll agree that Nitobe Memorial Garden is an authentic-looking Japanese Garden.
 From the outer walls to the gate at the entrance, the stone statues, the koi fish in the water and the types of plants, you’ll think you’re in Japan.